ErfanMahmoudiGit/SE-Lab/README.md

-In this project i'm learning django and testing it's features.
-This is a website to post ads for houses.
+This is an online shop to sell souveniers.